telerik/blazor-docs/knowledge-base/grid-scroll-to-selected-row.md

 ### Grid with **[paging feature]({%slug components/grid/features/paging%})**

 1. Ensure the Grid is on the same page as the selected row.
 1. Invoke a JavaScript to make the browser scroll to the selected row into view.
 The browsers provide the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView" target="_blank">`scrollIntoView()` method</a> that does the scrolling.
-You can find a selected row in the grid markup by the `k-selected` CSS class it has.
+You can find a selected row in the grid markup by its `k-selected` CSS class.

 ### Grid with **[virtualization feature]({%slug components/grid/virtual-scrolling%})**